Jenna Dewan Looks Smoking Hot In Navy Bikini

 Jenna Dewan recently shared a post with her 5.6 million Instagram followers that had them drooling — and then chuckling.

 In the first snap in the double update, Dewan posed perched on an aged wood fence.
-She rocked a tiny navy blue bikini that showcased her incredible dancer’s body, and proved that all those years of dance training were ingrained in her for everything, even posing.
+She rocked a tiny navy blue bikini that showcased her incredible dancer’s body and proved that all those years of dance training were ingrained in her for everything, even posing.
 She arched her back slightly as she lifted her face to the sun, and both of her feet had their toes pointed to create a more elegant look.
 Dewan braced herself on the fence with one hand and the other held her floppy straw hat on her head.
 The suit revealed a hint of cleavage, and her sculpted abs were on full display and had her followers stunned.

 The scene behind her looked absolutely idyllic, with people strolling on the clean sand beach, rock formations jutting into the water, and a vast expanse of gorgeous blue ocean visible and fading off into the horizon.
 Dewan clarified in the geotag that she was spending time at Montage Laguna Beach, and she looked serene and peaceful in the gorgeous shot that looked like it belonged in a magazine.